odoo-odev/odev/docs/CONTRIBUTING.md

-# Welcome to Odev contributing guide
+# Welcome to the Odev contributing guide

 Thank you for investing your time in contributing to Odev!